47degrees/arrow-slides/src/main/arrow-meta.md

 [Amanda]

-We created this pull request where we explain how to create compile-time extension interfaces.
+We created this pull request where we explained how to create compile-time extension interfaces.

 ---